7 Ways to Convince a “Cruise Hater” to Take a Cruise

 We all know one.

-Maybe it’s your spouse, or another family member.
+Maybe it’s your spouse.
+Or maybe it’s a family member.
 Or maybe it’s friends you’ve wanted to cruise with for a fun vacation.
 The bottom line is we all know someone who has needed a little “convincing” to take a cruise.

 But for some people, begging and pleading simply doesn’t work.
 For those more difficult cases, here are some suggestions on how you can get them to finally book that cruise and realize what they’ve been missing.
 These suggestions are based on some of the most common reasons we’ve heard for people not wanting to take a cruise…